slcdlvpr/PipelineSetup/README.md

 <img src = "https://github.com/slcdlvpr/PipelineSetup/blob/main/Images/ModelExplanationAML.JPG" />

 ## Pipeline comparison
 The two methods produced very similar results with a slight edge in accuracy going to AutoML.
 The AutoML run took longer and used a wider range of potential models to test for the most accurate.
 The steps for preparing each run were similar.
+Overall the results from each run where very close in Accuracy.

 ## Future work
 One of the DATA GUARDRAILS triggered during the AutoML run.
 The nature of the trigger was -- Imbalanced data can lead to a falsely perceived positive effect of a model's accuracy -- so there is probably some tweaks that could be made to the split on the training/testing data.